-It’s no secret that winters in Toronto can get pretty ugly.
-They vary year to year, but you can definitely expect snow, lots of wind and any number of other cold weather woes.
+It’s no secret that winters in Toronto can get pretty ugly, cold and windy.
+They vary year to year, but you can definitely expect snow, lots of wind and any number of other cold weather woes for what feels like forever.
 It’s also safe to say that not everyone – whether a Toronto local or a visitor – enjoys the colder months.
 If that sounds like you, here are eight things to do in Toronto if you hate winter.

 01 of 08

-Pretend it’s still summer in the city by diving into an indoor pool, of which there are many in Toronto to choose from.
-There are a whopping 61 indoor pools run by the City of Toronto so you shouldn’t have too much trouble finding one in your neighbourhood.
+Ignore winter and pretend it’s still summer in the city by diving into an indoor pool, of which there are many in Toronto to choose from.
+There are a whopping 61 indoor pools run by the City of Toronto of varying sizes, so you shouldn’t have too much trouble finding one in your neighbourhood.
 Leisure swimming is free for all ages, but there is a fee for lane swimming.
 Drop-in lane swimming is $4 per swim, or $36 for a 10-visit card.

 02 of 08

 What better way to forget all about winter weather than by being ensconced in warming steam?
 The traditional Turkish steam room at Hammam Spa has visitors relaxing and detoxifying in thick steam that gets up to 102 degrees.
 A drop-in visit is $55.
 You can also try the saunas at Seoul Zimzibang, which bills itself as the first traditional Korean sauna in the Toronto area.
 Here you have 24-hour access to a series of saunas lined with crystal, jade, gold and other minerals purported to have healing properties.
 A general admission pass is $25.